-Vanguard CIO Buckley to take over as CEO from McNabb Jan.
+Vanguard CIO Buckley to take over as CEO from McNabb on Jan.
 1

-BOSTON (Reuters) - Vanguard Group, the world's largest mutual fund manager, said on Thursday Chief Executive Bill McNabb will step down at the end of the year and be replaced by Chief Investment Officer Tim Buckley, betting on the internal successor to oversee rapid growth.
+BOSTON (Reuters) - Vanguard Group, the world's largest mutual fund manager, said on Thursday Chief Executive Bill McNabb will step down at year end and be replaced by Chief Investment Officer Tim Buckley, betting on the internal successor to oversee rapid growth.

 McNabb, 60, who took the CEO job in 2008, will remain chairman of the Pennsylvania company where he oversaw massive inflows to its low-cost products, including index funds, after steering the company through the financial crisis.

-Vanguard manages about $4 trillion, far eclipsing rivals like Fidelity Investments and T. Rowe Price Group that are better known for actively managed funds.
+Vanguard now manages about $4 trillion, up from about $1.25 trillion at the start of McNabb's reign and far eclipsing rivals like Fidelity Investments and T. Rowe Price Group that are better known for their actively managed mutual funds.

-But Vanguard has also suffered a string of technical glitches since last year and responded by adding staff.
+Vanguard has also suffered a string of technical glitches since last year and responded by adding staff.
 Software engineers make up about a quarter of its workforce of about 15,000 people.

 "The goal is that we not only lead on investment returns, we lead on our level of service to clients," Buckley, 48, said in an interview.

-Another concern has been that index funds could lose their appeal in a market downturn, an environment that in theory could favor some active fund managers.
-While Vanguard also offers active funds, Buckley said the concern was misplaced.
+Buckley also aims to continue Vanguard's overseas expansion.
+Another concern has been that index funds could lose their appeal in a market downturn, which could favor some active fund managers.
+While Vanguard also offers active funds, Buckley said the concern is misplaced.

 "There's no good environment for high costs," he said.
 "Markets will humble you, and volatility will return.
 You've got to stay disciplined," he said.